olivia-04/data-science-S2023/challenges/c03-stang-assignment.md

 **Observations**:

 - Does this graph support or contradict the claim above?
-  - This graph does not support the claim above, as every thickness value is huddled around the same E/nu value.
-In fact, the highest thickness seems to be at the lower of the grouping.
+  - This graph does not support the claim above.
+Even though thicknesses .064, .032, and .022 values are huddled around the same E/nu value, the highest thickness value .081 seems to be at the lower of the grouping.
+This suggests the thickness had an effect on the material properties somehow.
 - Is this evidence *conclusive* one way or another?
   - This evidence is not conclusive, as we may need more data points and information on the material makeup of each of the plates to draw a more nuanced conclusion.
+For example, a separate sample of .081 thickness aluminum may be helpful to see if the current .081 samples are an outlier.
+Also, there is notable variation among the .022, .032, and .064 thicknesses even though they are in the same vicinity.
+More samples would show if there is a trend to this variation or if it is truly random.

 # References